The mission of the Olson Library is to assist

 and to foster a love of reading.

-A 17,500 square foot facility, the Olson Library is the repository for the library collections for grades K-4 through 12.
-Located on the Main floor, the Robert Adger Bowen Wing is the site for the middle and upper school collection, as well as a state-of -the- art video production studio.
+A 17,500 square foot facility, the Olson Library houses the library collections for grades K-4 through 12.
+The Robert Adger Bowen Wing is the site for the middle and upper school collection, as well as a state-of -the- art video production studio.
 The Ann Martin Bowen Wing of the Olson Library is the site designated for preschool and lower school literature, special events and learning.

 The mission of the Olson Library is to assist members of the learning community in becoming